 The section is able to provide schools with forecasts of pupil numbers and advice on the impact of proposed housing developments.
 Officers manage the net capacity assessment process (which determines the size of schools) and deal with all changes to Published Admission Numbers (PANs).

 Responsibility for the planning of new schools, expansions, reorganisations, mergers and statutory changes also rests with the section.

-The management of Private Finance Initiative (PFI) contracts, including facilities maintenance, in six secondary schools is the responsibility of the section.
+The management of Private Finance Initiative (PFI) contracts, including facilities maintenance (FM) in six secondary schools is the responsibility of the section.

 Officers work closely with personnel from other Children's Services sections, for example, the Advisory service, Early Years, Special Educational Needs, Health and Safety, Admissions and in particular with Property division colleagues in Corporate Resources.

-There are five Development Officers to contact within the section; each cover an area based on district council boundaries.
+There are five Development Officers to contact within the section; each cover an area of the authority based on district council boundaries.
 They would normally be the first point of contact for maintained schools.